Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 ## Workflow

 Simulations usually have multiple steps that need to be executed in a certain order.
 This step sequence is called a "Workflow".
-By default the first workflow - "Bandstructure" - is selected.
+Go to the dropdown menu of "Workflows" and select "Bandstructure".
 One can modify the input files for each part of the calculation, available under input tabs by double clicking on each file tab.
 One can also customize the workflow by adding and deleting individual "Units" by adding and deleting the tabs containing input files.
 We will set the k-point density to 7x7x7.

 <img data-gifffer="/images/FirstJobWorkflow.gif" />

 ## Compute parameters

 This tab lets you set up the number of processors and the maximum time limit for your calculation to be run.
 Increasing the number of processors allocated to the job may accelerate the calculation if you have a larger unit cell.
-For smaller cells there is likely a certain number of cores at which it becomes inefficent to add anymore cores to the simulation.
+For smaller cells there is likely a certain number of cores at which it becomes inefficient to add anymore cores to the simulation.
 We also need to set the maximum time limit for the calculation to properly schedule the allocation of compute resources to this job.
 We can also choose to be notified of the job status by clicking on our name in the "Notifications" section.
 Leave all parameters at their default values and click "Save calculation".
 If asked if you want to save a copy of the material since it already exists in the database, answer "No"

 <img data-gifffer="/images/FirstJobCompute.gif" />